mendelgusmao/CGI-for-LCD-Smartie/README.md

 > The software is made from two parts: a server (cgi4lcd.exe) and a plugin (cgi.dll).
 > The plugin is responsible for sending the command to the server, receiving a response and relaying it to LCD Smartie.
 > The server receives the command, executes the specified interpreter, storing the command and its response in a queue.
 At a specified time interval it will run the command, caching its result.
 When the plugin asks the server for the response of a command, it will deliver the cached result instead of executing the interpreter before the specified time interval.
+Optionally, this behavior can be changed and the interpreter executed directly.

 WHAT HAPPENED TO PHP FOR LCD SMARTIE?
 ---------------------------------------------------